 Just look at Julian Assange or Edward Snowden.
 US Secretary of State John Kerry took to the airwaves to denounce Snowden, saying he should absolutely return to US soil and “face justice”.
 Snowden was long public enemy number one because he exposed the government’s secrets and has spent years seeking asylum outside of Russia.

-Of course, the US government is going to put a lot more effort into tracking down Edward Snowden than it will for many others.
-After all, Snowden left a lot of egg on their face.
-And he actually woke a few people up — including the German government — and helped them realize the reality of the huge US surveillance state.
+Of course, the United States government is going to put a lot more effort into tracking down Edward Snowden than it will for many others.
+After all, Snowden left a lot of eggs on their face.
+And he actually woke a few people up — including the German government— and helped them realize the reality of the huge US surveillance state.

 However, if the need to disappear may ever arise, it’s important to consider the following…